Recordkeeping and filing requirements depend on the amount you claim for the deduction.

 - A detailed description of the car.

-- A statement as to whether or not the charity provided any goods or services in return for the car other than intangible religious benefits and if so, a description and good faith estimate of the value of the goods and services.
+- Whether the charity provided any goods or services in return for the car and a description and good faith estimate of the value of any goods and services received.

 - If the charity provided solely intangible religious benefits, a statement to that effect.